AndrewEllis93/Print-Tuning-Guide/README.md

 You can use this volumetric flow rate **to determine how fast your hotend/extruder is able to print.**

 - See [this section](#how-volumetric-flow-rate-relates-to-print-speed) to determine what maximum speeds you can print at with a given flow rate.
-    - See [this section](#approximate-values) for approximate values for certain hotends.
+    - See [the next section](#approximate-values) for approximate values for certain hotends.
 - Some slicers (including Prusa Slicer/SuperSlicer) let you configure this limit to ensure that you never outrun your hotend.
     - This means that you can change layer heights, nozzle sizes, line widths, and speeds without worrying about outrunning your hotend.
     - You can also set any print speeds to a high "absolute maximum" speed (like infill) and let it be limited by the volumetric flow limit.
 This essentially prints at the maximum speed your hotend will allow: